Romanian Rugelach(Cornulete cu gem)- is an old Romanian recipe for crescent cookies filled with jam, walnuts, or Turkish delight.

 How to make the dough:

 - In the bowl of a standing mixer, add the cold cubed butter.
-Using the mixer paddle, start to mix until the combination of flour and butter looks like wet bread crumbs.
+Using the mixer paddle, mix until the combination of flour and butter looks like wet bread crumbs.

 - Remove the mixer's paddle and replace it with the dough hook.

-- Add the rest of the ingredients: the mixture of milk and yeast, the sour cream, the egg yolks, the vanilla extract, and a pinch of salt.
+- Add the rest of the ingredients: the mixture of milk and yeast, sour cream, egg yolks, vanilla extract, and a pinch of salt.

 - Continue to mix until a dough is formed.
 Stop the mixer and remove the dough from the bowl.